 A Vanishing point refers to the Point at which parallel lines appear to converge as they recede into the distance.
 It is a point beyond which an existing vision (human eye or camera) cannot see.
 Hence, it is termed the vanishing Point, convergence point, or Point of convergence.

-A Vanishing point is an important concept in perspective drawing, and artists use it to create depth and realism in their drawings.
+A Vanishing point is an essential concept in perspective drawing, and artists use it to create depth and realism in their pictures.